Time in Germany: Daylight saving time

 Daylight saving time was first introduced during World War I by the German Empire in the years 1916 to 1918.
 After the end of the war and the proclamation of the Weimar Republic in November 1918, daylight saving time ceased to be observed.
 It was used again 1940–1949 (from 1945 differently in the West and East) and introduced again from 1980.
 West and East Germany had the same time and DST from 1950 until unification.
 In 1996, daylight saving time was harmonised throughout the European Union by Directive 2000/84/EC, which moved the end of DST to the last Sunday in October.

 In 1980 the exclave Büsingen did not use DST in order to keep to the same time as Switzerland.

+Historical colonies

+Until 1920 Germany had several colonies on other continents.

+The largest were: Cameroon, Namibia, Togoland (Ghana and Togo), German East Africa (Kenya, Tanzania etc) and German New Guinea.

+There are some entries in the time zone databases about these countries before 1918 when Germany lost control over them: